Collars

 Both systems have excellent portability and can be used over any terrain.
 But another plus for SpotOn, it has a special feature called Forest Mode for use if your yard has heavy tree cover.
 When activated, it makes GPS even more sensitive.
 Halo also has PrecisionGPS AI software that uses machine learning to differentiate between direct signals and those bouncing off obstacles (like buildings or trees).

-SpotOn is only portable if the location you have has services with the cell phone carrier you select (AT&T, Verizon, T-Mobile, etc).
-So, if you travel to a location without that particular service, it can not connect.
-It doesn’t have WiFi built in, so relies on cellular service to track.
-Halo has universal carrier connectivity, allowing it to recieve and transmit signals from all cell towers to your phone whenever it’s on.
+SpotOn previous models used to only be portable if the location you have has services with the cell phone carrier you select (AT&T, Verizon, T-Mobile, etc).
+But their latest Omni version has Off Grid Mode which makes it usable anywhere you don’t have service for containment.
+So, if you travel to a location without that particular service, it can connect..
+Both SpotOn and Halo have universal carrier connectivity, allowing it to receive and transmit signals from all cell towers to your phone whenever it’s on.

 It’s difficult to pick a clear winner for this category.
 While Halo has more training options and is more portable, we give SpotOn the slight edge in this category for more accurate alerts and the ability to set up zones.